-5 Stability Ball Exercises to Target Your Core
+5 Stability Ball Exercises to Strengthen Your Core

-It’s no bouncy castle, but we guarantee you’ll come around to these five core moves from Rubin.
+It’s no bouncy castle, but we guarantee you’ll come around to these five core-focused stability ball exercises from Rubin.
 Warm up your body with a minute of jumping jacks or jogging in place, then follow the GIFs below for a low-impact, beginner-friendly workout that will still challenge you in all the right ways.

 1. Stability Ball Crunches